Statement on Cancer Genetics

 To date, that review has determined there has been an adverse clinical health outcome for a single patient following the provision of incorrect advice by the clinician.
 The patient has been informed of the review.
 The process of confirming what took place and providing all necessary support for this patient is ongoing.

-For around 1,100 patients in the review, no errors or irregularities were detected in their records.
+For around 1,100 patients in the review, no errors or irregularities were detected.

 In approximately 520 records, we discovered matters such as poor clinical documentation, incomplete correspondence, and a lack of genetic counselling.